Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Do You Claim Your Capital Cost Allowance?

 Sole proprietors and members of partnerships are able to claim CCA on line 9936 of Form T2125, Statement of Business or Professional Activities.
 Corporations can also claim CCA in their T2 Corporate income tax return.
-Note that the calculation for CCA, and the rules around it, is identical for sole proprietors, partnerships, and corporations
+Note that the calculation for CCA, and the rules around it, are identical for sole proprietors, partnerships, and corporations.

 Final Thoughts